 As part of the planning process, past plans, studies, and reports that impact policy, planning, and development within River Forest were thoroughly reviewed.
 This analysis ensures that the objectives and recommendations of the Comprehensive Plan respond to prior planning efforts and, where applicable, incorporate or address established policies and direction.
+It is important to note that this comprehensive plan, River Forest Forward, supersedes the 2003 Comprehensive Plan and the 2010 Corridors Plan.
 The following past plans, studies, and reports have been reviewed: